Wealden District Council

 • Annually report on the implementation of this policy.

-16.1.
+19.1.
 Business continuity is the process of preparing for and responding to a disaster, pandemic, event or situation that could have a serious impact on the delivery of services.
 For high risk procurements the suppliers will be required to submit a business continuity plan as part of the tender submission.
-All key suppliers will be required as part of contract management to provide an annual update of their business continuity plans, which will need to be reviewed in the light of the Covid-19 pandemic.
+All key suppliers will be required as part of contract management to provide an annual update of their business continuity plans.

 Vision for procurement